morganwalker/simple-python-http/README.md

      * `docker-machine upgrade default` #upgrade the docker machine
      * Check for updates via the Docker for Mac menu item
      * I've grasped how to accomplish this using `FROM as base` and `FROM base` to make the final container smaller, but am still working through how to chop them up.
- * [x] Provide the yaml for creating a Kubernetes Deployment -- **deployment and service successfully fires up; still working on networking**
+ * [x] Provide the yaml for creating a Kubernetes Deployment
     1. `brew install kubectl`
     2. `kubectl version` #to verify version
     3. `kubectl cluster-info` #verify cluster is running